jrpotter/notebook/notes/computability/context-free.md

 %%ANKI
 Basic
-With respect to context-free grammars, what is a unit ule?
+With respect to context-free grammars, what is a unit rule?
 Back: Rules of the form $A \rightarrow B$ for some variables $A$ and $B$.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1748052528111-->